lestrrat-go/xslate/README.md

 * I'm aiming for port of most of TTerse syntax
 * See [VM Progress](https://github.com/lestrrat/go-xslate/wiki/VM-Progress) for what the this xslate virtual machine can handle
-* VM TODO: loops, macros, stuff involving external templates
+* VM TODO: macros, stuff involving external templates
-* Parser is about 30% finished.
+* Parser is about 60% finished.
-* Compiler is about 10% finished.
+* Compiler is about 30% finished.

 For very simple templates, you can already do: